 Introduction

-During the aging process, numerous physiological changes occur, that can significantly compromisse the functionality of older adults (Taffet, 2024).
+During the aging process, numerous physiological changes occur, that can significantly compromise the functionality of older adults (Taffet, 2024).
 Of particular concern are age-related alterations in the sensorimotor control loop, which encompasses the vestibular, visual, and proprioceptive systems, all of which play a crucial role in maintaining balance and mobility (Reimann et al., 2020; Wang, Li, Yang, & Jin, 2024).
 Simultaneously, the musculoskeletal system undergoes progressive degeneration, characterized by a decline in muscle mass and strength, as well as reductions in bone mineral density due to demineralization (Agostini et al., 2023; Pignolo, Law, & Chandra, 2021).
 These cumulative physiological changes substantially increase the risk of falls among older adults.

 Falls in older adults are a major global public health concern, as they are frequently associated with severe injuries, functional decline, and reduced quality of life.
 Approximately 30% of adults over the age of 65 experience at least one fall per year (Ganz & Latham, 2020), which translates into 17 million individuals living with fall-related disabilities annually (Montero-Odasso et al., 2022).
 Falls most commonly occur at home (Yosef, Pasco, Tembo, Williams, & Holloway-Kew, 2024), and are significantly more prevalent among women than men (Elias Filho et al., 2019).
 Given the profound personal and societal consequences of falls, the identification and mitigation of risk factors are essential in fall prevention strategies.